pippim/pippim.github.io/programs/homa.md

 - ***Breathing colors*** - Cycle colors between Red, Red & Green, Green, Green & Blue, Blue and Blue & Red.
 Breathe in (make brighter) and Breathe out (make dimmer) for each color combination.
+- ***View Breathing Statistics*** - While Bluetooth LED lights are "breathing colors", display statistics to help tweak Preference settings.
+This option is greyed out (inaccessible) when not breathing colors.
 - ***Reset Bluetooth*** - Use this from time to time if your computer's bluetooth adapter goes offline.
 - ***View Bluetooth Devices*** - Use this to view all Bluetooth devices